 Having an overly optimistic outlook in life leads to avoidance and denial.
 Denying your negative experiences, the privilege of acknowledgment strips you of your right to experience the full range of human emotions.
 Eventually, this transforms into a state of mind where there’s no room for feelings like sadness and worry whatsoever.

-This can have a counterintuitive effect on one’s mental well-being as these unacknowledged trials and hardships accumulate overtime.
+This can have a counterintuitive effect on one’s mental well-being as these unacknowledged trials and hardships accumulate over time.
 Ultimately, these grievous feelings, falsely masked by insincere excessive optimism, can grow in intensity and often translate into behavioral issues, such as aggression, addiction, self-harm, dissociation, numbness, and extreme fear.

 Research also suggests a strong connection between repressed emotions and poor mental health.
-Repressed emotions contribute to an increased risk of developing stress disorder, anxiety disorder, and depression, along with a likelihood of developing physical issues, such as heart diseases, ulcers, nausea, muscle tension, autoimmune disorders, and digestive problems, etc.
+Repressed emotions contribute to an increased risk of developing stress disorder, anxiety disorder, and depression, along with a likelihood of developing physical issues, such as heart diseases, ulcers, nausea, muscle tension, autoimmune disorders, digestive problems, etc.

-On the other hand, they can be a source of decline in confidence and self-esteem, increasing self-doubt, damaging your relationship with yourself.
+On the other hand, they can be a source of the decline in confidence and self-esteem, increasing self-doubt, damaging your relationship with yourself.
 Ignoring your hardships, sorrows, and struggles can make you feel incomplete as a human because you can never truly feel complete unless you accept all of yourself, the good and the bad included.
 Therefore, it is crucial to acknowledge all of your emotions to maintain a healthy relationship with yourself.

-Since self-love entails you love everything about yourself, and not just the good parts, it becomes hard to maintain a healthy connection with yourself when you’re feeling incomplete and forcing yourself to love a fabricated version of yourself.
+Since self-love entails you love everything about yourself and not just the good parts, it becomes hard to maintain a healthy connection with yourself when you’re feeling incomplete and forcing yourself to love a fabricated version of yourself.